The University of Oregon's Master of Fine Arts (MFA) in Art is an interdisciplinary program that prepares you for serious and engaged art practice.

 |Graduate Studio, six courses in first two years||24 Credits|

 A minimum of 24 credits must be graded with a grade of B or better including:

 - Participation in at least two graduate reviews

-- Public exhibition of the MFA thesis and final review with the terminal project committee
+- Public exhibition of the MFA terminal projects and final review with the terminal project committee

 - Terminal creative project report